tango-controls/tango-doc/source/installation/minimum-deployment.rst

 .. warning::

-  root password for MySQL can be different from the computer root password.
-This password should not be empty. tango database password for MySQL tango database can be empty.
+  root password for database can be different from the computer root password.
+  This password should not be empty. tango database password for tango database can be empty.

 - an official Oracle Java JRE (Java Runtime Environment) >= 1.7